amoccia/CryptoScamHunter/README.md

 * assetgroup[.]io

-This website acts like an investment company website that accepts funds from customer in order to invest them and earn a profit but it's a fraud.
+This website acts like an investment company website that accepts funds from customers in order to invest them and earn a profit but it's a fraud.
 Don't send funds to them or you will lose them!
 Usually scammers using Twitter and Telegram contact crypto holder to invite them into this scam.

 * premiumalliancelimited[.]com

-This website acts like an investment company website that accepts funds from customer in order to invest them and earn a profit but it's a fraud.
+This website acts like an investment company website that accepts funds from customers in order to invest them and earn a profit but it's a fraud.
 Don't send funds to them or you will lose them!
 Usually scammers using Twitter and Telegram contact crypto holder to invite them into this scam.

 * equitcapital[.]com

-This website acts like an investment company website that accepts funds from customer in order to invest them and earn a profit but it's a fraud.
+This website acts like an investment company website that accepts funds from customers in order to invest them and earn a profit but it's a fraud.
 Don't send funds to them or you will lose them!
 Usually scammers using Twitter and Telegram contact crypto holder to invite them into this scam.

 # Report your case to authorities